SirSheeply/Hashtag-DnD-Lite/README.md

 Lite Edition does not have all the features of [The Original Hashtag-DnD by Raeleus](https://github.com/raeleus/Hashtag-DnD); and a lot of commands & features, have been trimmed out in exchange for lighter and more customisable versions..

+## INSTALLATION
+#### To install DNDHash lite edition:
+1. Edit any Scenario you own, click edit scripts under details.
+2. Copy library.js, input.js, output.js, and context.js into their respective files.
+3. Click save, it may take a second.
+4. Export your story cards, and add the sample-story-cards.json to the end yours.
+5. Import the combine story cards, and you're good to go.

+#### Auto Cards Compatibility
+> DNDHash lite edition has built in compatibility with [Auto Cards by Lewd Leah](https://github.com/LewdLeah/Auto-Cards).
+To install, copy the [Auto Cards library.js](https://github.com/LewdLeah/Auto-Cards/blob/main/src/library.js) to the end of the lite edition's library.js (As indicated by the comments in the file)

 ## Changelog
+Versioning Rules: X.Y.Z
+* X (Release Version): Major milestone releases or rewrites.
+* Y (Major Version): Breaking changes or significant new features.
+* Z (Minor Version): Non-breaking changes, bug fixes, patches, or style updates.

+---
+### Version 0.2.0
+#### Enhanced Features
+- Story Card Spells              (Spells can now sourced from story cards, and can be user generated!)
+- Spell Levels                   (Spells have level requirments, and upcasting, see #help cast)
+- Spellcasting Mod               (Reintroduced spellcasting modifier based on stat or skill)
+#### Compatibility
+- Auto Cards Compatibility       (Now compatibile with Auto Cards, just copy the library.js to lite edition!)
 ---
 ### Version 0.1.0
 #### Added Features